ITI-THM/ros2_surface_scanner/README.md

 **Author:** Tristan Elias Wolfram

-This Repository introduces sofware packages for a laser triangulation sensor.
+This Repository introduces a sofware package for a laser triangulation sensor.
 The sensor is used to reconstruct surfaces of wood slices.

 Here some [example scans](scans) produced by the sensor:
 <p float="left">